yuriy-chumak/ol/README.md

 of any other operation systems with various (x86, x86_64, mips, arm, aarch64, ppc, etc.) architectures.

+You can use Ol in Linux, Windows, Unixes (macOS, kinds of BSD), Android, webOS and lot of any other operation systems based on various hardware architectures (x86, x86_64, arm, aarch64, ppc, mips, etc.).

 REQUIREMENTS
 ------------

-For unix you should have GCC >3.2 installed.
+For linux/unix you should have GCC >3.2 installed.

 For windows you should have MINGW installed.

-For unix you maybe want MAKE installed also.

 DOWNLOAD / INSTALLATION
 -----------------------

 You can use basic Ol functionality without any installation - just copy the `ol` binary to any user accessible path.
-Basic functionality includes a rich set: lists, ff, io, lazies, strings, symbols, vectors, math, regex and tuples.
+Basic functionality includes a rich set of functions: lists, ff, io, lazies, strings, symbols, vectors, math, regex and tuples.
 For extended functionality you should install the whole Ol package.

 Installation packages for
 CentOS 6 (x86, amd64), CentOS 7 (amd64),